Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I believe so.

-You just went to Irish?
+You just went to Irish.

 Yeah.

-They hate U2.
+They hate you too.

-What a beautiful tribute to the Pirate Queen.
+What a beautiful tribute to the pirate queen.

 Pirate Queen.